nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

 [2.
 Unzip Nuage files](#2-unzip-nuage-files)

 ## 1. Customize Deployment
+The configuration files required to perform workflows are defined under a sub-directory of the deployments/ directory in MetroAG.
+A default/ deployment is provided with MetroAG and can be edited.
+Alternatively, new deployments can be created as sub-directories under the deployments/ directory.
+When a MetroAG workflow is executed, it uses the default deployment unless a different deployment sub-directory name is specified.
+In this way, many deployments (different configurations) can be suppored in parallel and switched between by deployment name.

+Setting configuration files correctly ensures that when you subsequently execute the workflow they configure components as intended.
+Precise syntax is crucial for success.
+See the [examples directory](/examples/) for references.
+Each configuration file under a deployment is validated against a data schema at the start of workflow execution.
+This ensures all required fields are present and in the correct syntax early in the process.
+The schemas are accessible in the schemas/ directory and follow the json-schema.org standard.

 The following are the supported configuration files that can be specified in a deployments sub-directory:

 ### `common.yml`